Summer Nature Activity: Comparing Seeds

 For older children: Try reversing the activity.
 Take children on a field trip to a farm or garden center.
 As children explore mature plants, see if they can recall what the seeds of these plants looked like.

-Read the folktale Johnny Appleseed by Eva Moore (Scholastic Inc).
+Read the folktale Johnny Appleseed by Eva Moore.
 Provide children with paper and drawing materials.
 Invite them to create their own folktale about how a different fruit or vegetable came to be.